Hip Fracture in Richardson TX

 A hip fracture is a break in the upper part of the thigh bone (femur) where the bone angles toward the hip joint.
 The hip is a “ball-and-socket” joint where the “ball” at the top of the thigh bone (femur) fits inside the “socket” of the pelvis (acetabulum).
 It allows the upper leg to bend and rotate.
 Most hip fractures are caused by falls or an injury from direct impact to the side of the hip.
 Hip fractures are more common in elderly adults as a result of osteoporosis or bones that have weakened over time.
-In addition to advanced age, factors such as certain medications, chronic medical conditions, or a history of heavy tobacco and alcohol use, may weaken bones and make individuals more susceptible to hip fractures.
+In addition to advanced age, factors such as certain medications, chronic medical conditions, or a history of heavy tobacco and alcohol use, may weaken bones and make individuals more susceptible to a hip fracture.

 Symptoms Of A Hip Fracture

-Immediately after a hip has fracture, the individual may find it difficult to stand and may experience the following symptoms:
+Immediately after a hip fracture, the individual may find it difficult to stand and may experience the following symptoms:

 - Severe pain in the hip and groin